 About Cretia Cakes

-Her first instructor was Chef Paul Vida who instilled in her the passion in pastry art.
-You could tell he really loved what he did especially in the Yeast Breads class.
+Her first instructor was Chef Paul Vida, who instilled in her a passion for pastry art.
+You could tell he loved what he did, especially in the Yeast bread class.
 Another instructor that was influential to her was Chef Linda Shonk.
-Chef Shonk created Choco Pan and was also seen on Food Networks Cake Challenge.
-LaCretia joined American Culinary Federation as a Junior Chef while she was still in school.
+Chef Shonk created Choco Pan and was also seen on the Food Network Cake Challenge.
+LaCretia joined American Culinary Federation as a Junior Chef while still in school.
 After she graduated, she switched from a Junior Chef to a Professional Chef.

-While in school, she worked at Just Desserts under Chef Goudi a chef instructor at Ivy Tech.
-While there she gained knowledge of wholesale baking and how manufacturing worked.
+While in school, she worked at Just Desserts under Chef Goudi, a chef instructor at Ivy Tech.
+While there, she gained knowledge of wholesale baking and how manufacturing worked.
 She also worked at Panera Bread as a baking assistant.
-She did her internship under her Mentor Marsha Brooks of Ms. Sweet B's on the Westside of Indy.
+She interned under her mentor, Marsha Brooks of Ms Sweet B's on the Westside of Indy.

 LaCretia earned her license and worked out of a licensed daycare in 2004 owned by Randy Lane.
 What would she call it...
 Cretia Cakes?
 The opportunity presented itself to open a retail bakery in 2006 while in school on West 16th Street, three minutes from The Indianapolis 500.
 She worked with Mr. Greenspan, who worked at the Indy 500.
 She later made a custom racecar cake for one of the driver's birthdays.
 With her family's help, she built the business by attending events such as bridal shows, expos, and the like.
 Then the bottom fell from under her during the House Market Crash in 2008.
 Her husband, Angelo, "The Baker's Man", lost his job as a drafter.
 He worked for a local builder who was forced to close their doors.
 It was then that Angelo became more active in Cretia Cakes.
 When one door closes, another opens.